aciDrums7/cyfrin-audit-puppy-raffle/audit-data/findings.md

-Denial of Service attack

-### [M-#] Looping through players array to check for duplicates in `PuppyRaffle::enterRaffle` is a potential denial of service (DoS) attack, incrementing gas cost for future entrants
+### [M-#] Looping through players array to check for duplicates in `PuppyRaffle::enterRaffle` is a potential Denial of Service (DoS) attack, incrementing gas cost for future entrants

 <!-- IMPACT: MEDIUM -->
 <!-- LIKELIHOOD: MEDIUM -->